 Country Profile: Isle of Man

-The Isle of Man is a self-governing British Crown dependency located in the Irish Sea, with a temperate climate and diverse landscape characterized by hills and a central valley.
-With a population of approximately 92,666 as of 2025, its economy primarily relies on the financial services and tourism sectors, while agriculture and fishing have seen a decline.
-The governance of the Isle of Man is a parliamentary democracy known as Tynwald, and it has a unique cultural heritage with efforts to preserve the Manx Gaelic language.
+The Isle of Man is a self-governing British Crown dependency located in the Irish Sea, between Great Britain and Ireland.
+It features a temperate climate with mild winters and cool summers, and its geography is characterized by hills in the north and south, bisected by a central valley.
+The population is approximately 92,666 as of 2025, predominantly of Manx descent, and the economy is primarily driven by financial services and tourism, supported by favorable tax conditions.
+Governed as a parliamentary democracy, the Isle of Man has a unique legal system influenced by UK laws and a commitment to preserving its cultural heritage, including the revival of the Manx Gaelic language.

 Geography